Werkt Fentora (Fentanyl) bij doorbraakpijn?

 De werkzaamheid van Fentora bij pijn

-- oorrA Cephalon, Inc. (Nasdaq: CEPH) Phase 3 clinical trial presented today at the 59th Annual Meeting of the American Academy of Neurology in Boston.
-It highlights data demonstrating that Fentora(R) (Fentanyl buccal tablet) [C-II] is beneficial for the treatment of breakthrough pain in patients with neuropathic pain who are already taking opioids around-the clock to manage their persistent pain.
+- Cephalon, Inc. (Nasdaq: CEPH) Phase 3 clinical trial presented today at the 59th Annual Meeting of the American Academy of Neurology in Boston.
+It highlights data demonstrating that Fentora(R) (Fentanyl buccal tablet) [C-II] is beneficial for the treatment of breakthrough pain in patients with neuropathic pain.
+Who are already taking opioids around-the clock to manage their persistent pain.
 This study marks the first time an opioid has been evaluated in patients with breakthrough pain, associated with chronic neuropathic pain.”

 Patiënten met chronische neuropathische pijn